anirudhkhatry/anirudhkhatry-website/content/posts/GradSchool/index.md

 ---

-I would be amiss if I didn't be grateful for all the people who played a role in getting me to where I am today.
+I would be amiss if I wasn't grateful for all the people who played a role in getting me to where I am today.

 To paraphrase Sheldon Cooper -